 You might be asking yourself where the heck you’re going to get spools – well, check out eBay!
 They have a ton in various sizes (begging to be made into a lamp!).

 Here are the DIY table lamp supplies we used!
-The only thing we didn’t use two of are the fixture pipes (the long brass pipes in the picture).
+The only thing we didn’t use was one of are the fixture pipes (the long brass pipes in the picture).
 We only needed one, so we returned the extra one.

 To begin your DIY lamp project, you’re going to glue washers to the top and bottom of one spool.
 This means that you’ll need to select flat washers from the hardware section of Home Depot that 1) cover the hole of your spool and 2) also allow the pipe to go through easily.
 The center hole of the washers should be slightly larger than the fixture pipes.